AdhithyanM/NODE_role-authorization-assignment/README.md

      - http://localhost:4000/admin
      - http://localhost:4000/staff

-       - The above 2 urls expect a header in below format
+       - The above 2 urls expect a header in below header name and value
-       -      headerName        headerValue
        -      Authorization     Bearer jwtToken

      - /admin resource can only be accessed by user with role admin or superadmin.